opentox/opentox.github.com/_posts/2012-05-02-multinomial-fminer.md

 layout: post
 title: "Multinomial Fminer"
 description: "Both libraries (libbbrc and liblast) within the [Fminer2 package](http://github.com/amaunz/fminer2) are now usable in a multinomial context.
 The efficient pruning technique specific to libbbrc has been generalized to this setting."
-category: algorithm
+category: Usage
-tags: [Fminer, Feature Generation, BBRC, LAST-PM, Tutorials]
+tags: [Algorithm, Fminer, Feature Generation, BBRC, LAST-PM, Tutorials]
 ---
 {% include JB/setup %}